About This Chapter

 3. Applying the Cost Principle to Compute Plant Assets

 When purchasing a plant asset, we must determine its value and what can be included in the total cost.
-In this lesson, you will learn how to apply the cost principle when computing plant assets.
+In this lesson, you'll learn how to apply the cost principle when computing plant assets.

 4. Acquisition of Property, Plant & Equipment